DeltaProducts/OpenHardwareAPIs/README.md

 ## Tests

-      The below code example will be compiled as a python module.
-The following test sample uses the library to access the fan properties and control the fan's rpm.
+      The following test sample uses the APIs to access the fan properties and control the fan's rpm.
 ```
 import libonlp
 fans = libonlp.get_fans()